CSCfi/csc-user-guide/docs/cloud/pouta/additional-services.md

  floating IP is moved to another machine, as long as the domain info for the floating IP still is correct.
-- When you no longer need the mapping, please contact cloud-support@csc.fi so we can remove the reverse DNS entry.
+- When you no longer need the mapping, please contact servicedesk@csc.fi so we can remove the reverse DNS entry.

 We reserve the right to clean up old reverse DNS records where the forward DNS records do not match anymore.
 We will also remove the